 Although there are other passages in the New Testament which bible-believing Christians use for their proof that God is triune in nature, they do not state the Trinitarian nature of God unequivocally, thus leaving room for other interpretation.
 Being the only verse which states the Trinity so clearly, its absence by omission allows a question mark to hover over the doctrine of the Trinity.
 It is the verse upon which the other Trinitarian verses depend for clear definition of the doctrine.
 Its presence in the bible stops all denial of Jesus’ divinity dead in its tracks; it stands as a mighty colossus astride the path of unbelief and false teaching.
 Every single verse which is presented as proof against Jesus’ divinity, or proof that he had a beginning etc. is dashed to pieces against this immovable rock.
 As long as 1 John 5:7 is in the bible, the doctrine of the Trinity is invulnerable to any attack.

 But so effective has been the strategy, instigated by Satan, to remove it from the texts that today hardly a Reformed, Evangelical, or Fundamentalist scholar, theologian, or pastor (all supposedly the bible’s friends) believes that the Johannine Comma has a right to be there.
 And this success was achieved by corrupting the text early in its history.
-And now, the Johannine Comma, that wonderful, that beautiful, that uncompromising declaration of the Holy Trinity, is missing from every Greek manuscript except four, all of which are very late, and every English bible except the KJV.
+And now, the Johannine Comma, that uncompromising declaration of the Holy Trinity, is missing from every Greek manuscript except four, all of which are very late, and every English bible except the KJV, its revisions, and the Douay Rheims Bible.

 One speculative reason there are no early copies of a Greek text which has the Johannine Comma would have to be that the verse was removed from the text at a very early date.
 This would mean fewer copies to tamper with and which were closer together geographically.
 John wrote his letters at the time of early heresies such as proto-Gnosticism, Docetism, Cerinthianism, and the Ebionites; in his second letter, he writes, “Whosoever transgresseth, and abideth not in the doctrine of Christ, hath not God.
 He that abideth in the doctrine of Christ, he hath both the Father and the Son.
 If there come any unto you, and bring not this doctrine, receive him not into your house, neither bid him God speed” (2 Jn 9-10).
 So even at this seminal period there were enemies of the Gospel and false teachers, none of whom believed in the deity of the Son; and any of them would have taken the opportunity if it was presented to change the text of scripture.